curvegrid/go-ethereum-wiki/Metrics-and-Monitoring.md

 timer.Time(function)    // Measure and record the execution of `function`
 ```

+Note, metrics collection is disabled by default in order not to incur reporting overhead for the average user.
+To enable it please specify the `--metrics` flag to geth.

 ## Querying metrics

 Geth automatically exposes all collected metrics in the `debug` RPC API, through the `metrics` method, hence these can be queried simply from the console in: